cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-5.rst

 Experiment with different reward coefficents in ``pupper_config`` until you are happy with the walking gait.

 Deploy policy on Pupper, as in Step 5.
 Be careful as the robot may behave erratically.

+**DELIVERABLE**: Why is the torque reward important?
+Why is torque penalized?

 **DELIVERABLE**: Videos of sim and real robots with trained policies.
 Also please submit your tensorboard mean reward plot for the successful policy.